 Social media crisis tip:

-With Agorapulse, you can quickly assign posts and responses to another member of your team, or to the brand if you’re their social media agency.
+With Agorapulse, you can quickly assign posts and responses to another member of your team or the brand if you’re their social media agency.

 Social media is a hotbed of misinformation and fake news.
 And it’s not just the small players doing it either.
 Major TV networks, celebrities, and influencers have been known to spread misinformation.
-And once that misinformation freight train goes viral, it can be hard to stop it.
+Once that misinformation freight train goes viral, it can be hard to stop it.

 Here are just a few of the misinformation examples I’ve witnessed:

-- Rumors of a takeover or company bankruptcy, which can significantly impact shareholder and consumer confidence.
+• Rumors of a takeover or company bankruptcy significantly impact shareholder and consumer confidence.

-- False accusations about your products, which can dent sales
+• False accusations stir about your products, denting sales.

-- Fake negative reviews placed on mass by competitors, disgruntled employees, or angry customers
+• Fake negative reviews spammed by competitors, disgruntled employees, or angry customers

-- Competitor sabotage where companies spread false information about competing products or services to gain a competitive advantage.
+• Competitor sabotage is where companies spread false information about competing products or services to gain a competitive advantage.
 (I’ve seen this before with false claims about a product’s safety.)

-- Fake pages or individuals impersonating your company on social media for nefarious purposes.
+• Fake pages or individuals impersonate your company on social media for nefarious purposes.

 Remember when:

-In August, 2022, a TikTok video was uploaded, claiming that Disney World was going to lower the drinking age to 18.
-The TikTok video acquired millions of views in just a couple days provoking outrage, social media hostility and numerous viral hashtags.
+In August 2022, a TikTok video was uploaded, claiming that Disney World was going to lower the drinking age to 18.
+The TikTok video acquired millions of views in just a couple of days, provoking outrage, social media hostility, and numerous viral hashtags.
 This story was also shared by ABC 10 News.

 But the whole thing was fiction.
-The article came from The Mouse Trap blog, which is a satirical site specializing in fake stories about Disney parks.
+The article came from The Mouse Trap blog, a satirical site specializing in fake stories about Disney parks.

-Disney was quick to quash those rumors though and updated its social media, blog, FAQs, and content to clarify this.
-Remember, staying silent isn’t usually a good strategy.
+Disney quickly quashed those rumors though and updated its social media, blog, FAQs, and content to clarify this.
+Remember that staying silent isn’t usually a good strategy.
 Monitoring misinformation surrounding your brand and addressing it quickly is a better way to go!

 4. Employee discontent

-But on the other side of the coin can be unhappy, discontented employees.
-They can wreak havoc.
+But on the other side of the coin can be unhappy, discontented employees who could wreak havoc.

 Internal issues increasingly spill over onto social media.
 And with an eager audience on TikTok waiting for people to spill that corporate tea, a social media crisis can easily be triggered.